iPhone Storage Full? Complete Troubleshooting Guide

 - Settings → General → iPhone Storage

-- Tap on individual apps to see their storage usage
+- Tap on individual apps to see storage usage

 - Look for apps with large "Documents & Data" sections

-- Use "Offload App" to keep data but remove the app
+- Use "Offload App" to keep data but remove app

 - Or "Delete App" to remove everything and reinstall fresh